bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 ***

-# Intepretations
+# Inferences and Insights

-Drawn from the models, the following insights are inferred:

-_ As noted in the Random Forest model, the top predictors for default rate are familly income, parent education level, loan principle amount, institution's predominant degree, percentage of Pell Grant recipients, instructional spending, debt amount for withdrawn students.
+* As noted in the Random Forest model, the top predictors for default rate are familly income, parent education level, loan principle amount, institution's predominant degree, percentage of Pell Grant recipients, instructional spending, debt amount for withdrawn students.
-- A $1000 increase in average family income of dependent students (`DEP_INC_AVG`) is associated with an decrease in default rate by 0.08% provided all other variables being fixed.
+* A $10,000 increase in average family income of dependent students (`DEP_INC_AVG`) is associated with an decrease in default rate by 0.8% provided all other variables being fixed.
-- A $1000 increase in average family income of independent students (`IND_INC_AVG`) is associated with an decrease in default rate by 0.18% provided all other variables being fixed.
+* A $10,000 increase in average family income of independent students (`IND_INC_AVG`) is associated with an decrease in default rate by 1.8% provided all other variables being fixed.
-- One point increase in the percentage of first generation students (`PAR_ED_PCT_1STGEN` - those whose parents' education level is below post-secondary) is associated with an increase in default rate by 7.78% provided all other variables being fixed.
+* One point increase in the percentage of first generation students (`PAR_ED_PCT_1STGEN` - those whose parents' education level is below post-secondary) is associated with an increase in default rate by 7.8% provided all other variables being fixed.
-- A $1000 increase in median loan amount (`DEBT_MDN`) is associated with a **decrease** in default rate by 0.28% provided all other variables being fixed.
+* A $10,000 increase in median loan amount (`DEBT_MDN`) is associated with a **decrease** in default rate by 2.8% provided all other variables being fixed.
-- One percent increase in the Federal Pell Grant participation rate (`PCTPELL`) is associated with an increase in default rate by 1.35% provided all other variables being fixed.
+* One percent increase in the Federal Pell Grant participation rate (`PCTPELL`) is associated with an increase in default rate by 1.35% provided all other variables being fixed.
-- Associate's as predominant degree(`PREDDEG.Associate.s`) is associated with an increase in default rate (relative to Certificate as predominant) .
-On the other hand, Bachelor's degree as predominant degree (`PREDDEG.Bachelor.s`) is associated with a decrease in default rate (relative to Certificate as predominant).
+* Associate's as predominant degree(`PREDDEG.Associate.s`) is associated with an increase in default rate (relative to Certificate as predominant) .
+On the other hand, Bachelor's degree as predominant degree (`PREDDEG.Bachelor.s`) is associated with a decrease in default rate (relative to Certificate as predominant degree).
-- $1000 expensed in instructional resources per FTE student (`INEXPFTE`) is associated with a decrease in default rate by 0.08% provided all other variables being fixed.
+* $10,000 expensed in instructional resources per FTE student (`INEXPFTE`) is associated with a decrease in default rate by 0.8% provided all other variables being fixed.
-- Relative to the New England region, the Plains, Southeast, Southwest and Rocky Mountain regions are associated with an increase in default rate whereas the Mid East and Outlying Areas regions with a decrase.
+* Relative to the New England region, the Plains, Southeast, Southwest and Rocky Mountain regions are associated with an increase in default rate whereas the Mid East and Outlying Areas regions with a decrase.
+* The CART model tree illustrates 12% or higher average default rate for the institutions whose the family income level for independent students is below $22,000 and for dependent students below $57,000.
+[The annual median income for high school diploma holders is about $25,000](http://www.aplu.org/projects-and-initiatives/college-costs-tuition-and-financial-aid/publicuvalues/student-debt.html).
+This group of institutions accounts for almost 60% of the sample -- 3008 out of 5209.

+***

 # References